Looking for things to do on your visit to Plano? Here’s a list of Plano adventures under $25.

 Jack Carter Pool

 For a small daily fee, visitors can enjoy Jack Carter Pool during the summer months.
 Jack Carter Pool has a dual rider tube slide, body slide, lazy river, deep water pool with platform diving and a climbing wall, Flow Rider surf simulator, tot pool, leisure pool with some lap lanes, wet deck areas, spray features, rentable party areas and concessions.
 Check facility fees and hours at plano.gov.

 The newly opened K9 Cinemas is the nation’s first dog-friendly movie theater!
 Two dogs are allowed per human and you need to provide valid paper’s from the pet’s vet on your first visit.
-Human tickets are $12.50 and pup child tickets are $5 each.
+Human tickets are $15.00 and includes 2 dogs.
 See their website for showings. k9cinemas.com

 Pinstack is a 50,000 square foot venue featuring a 28-lane bowling experience, ropes course suspended 20 feet above the gaming center, two-story laser tag, bumper cars, LED lit six-lane rock climbing walls, hundreds of interactive games and simulator technology.
 The facility also has a full-service restaurant, outside bar area, covered patio with fire pits, big screen TVs and ample seating.
 Non-peak time main lanes for 1 hour of bowling is $20.
 VIP lane non-peak time for one hour of bowling is $25.
 Lazer maze, laser tag, bumper cars, ropes course and rock wall are all $5 or less. *Peak time begins at 5 p.m. on Friday, runs through close-of-business Sunday and includes all national holidays. pinstackbowl.com